My 22’ 1953 Shepherd Model 110-S Runabout’s preservation is so, so close to the finish line!

 I have decided, therefore, to enter Flyin’ By, my 1938 19’ Chris-Craft double cockpit forward special runabout in her place.

-Over the winter we will have Mickey Dupuis – D&S Custom Metal Restoration in Holyoke, MA – restore and plate all of her hardware anew.
+Over the winter we will have Mickey Dupuis – D&S Custom Metal Restoration in Holyoke, MA – preserve and plate all of her hardware anew.

 While the hardware is at chrome, we will strip the bottom to bare wood, and refinish it as a traditional bottom.
 All surfaces will receive three coats of CPES, followed by the first of five coats of Interlux 2000E two-part barrier coat.
 The seams will then be filled with Interlux below-waterline seam compound before the subsequent four coats of 2000E are applied.